 - These businesses were most likely to be financed by the owners and their families and were not connected to mainstream business associations or government assistance programs.

 - Entrepreneurs in Allston Village reflected the ethnic diversity of that area.
-Fields Corner and East Boston are less diverse and the businesses were founded by Vietnamese immigrants and Hispanics respectively.
+Fields Corner and East Boston are less diverse and the businesses were founded by Vietnamese immigrants and Latinx immigrants respectively.

 Click to download: